The neighbourhood team are uniformed council officers who deal with a wide range of low-level anti-social behaviour and environmental crime issues.

 The team use engagement and preventative measures to decrease incidents within the borough, as well as taking formal action against individual(s) where necessary.

-Click on the links below for more information on the issues the team cover or to report an issue to the team.
+Click on the links below for more information on the issues the team cover or to report an issue.
 You can also contact the team using the details at the bottom of the page or tweet us at @CBCEnviroHealth.

 - Abandoned vehicles and trailers